confluentinc/examples/microservices-orders/docs/index.rst

 For each exercise:

 #.
 Read the description to understand the focus area for the exercise
 #.
-Open the file specified in each exercise and fill in the missing code, identified by `TODO`
+Edit the file specified in each exercise and fill in the missing code
 #.
-Compile the project and run the unit test for the code to ensure it works
+Copy the file to the project, then compile the project and run the test for the service to ensure it works

 Exercise 0: Run End-to-End Demo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Running the fully working demo end-to-end provides context for each of the later exercises.

 Start
 -----